« Main

 Could I tell you once again somehow?

-Have I told with all my heart and soul how I adore
+Have I told with all my heart and soul how I adore you?

 Well, darling, I’m telling you now